aatikturk/obsws-python/README.md

 ### How to Use

-Load connection info from toml config.
+By default the clients connect with parameters:

+-   `host`: "localhost"
+-   `port`: 4455
+-   `password`: None

+You may override these parameters by storing them in a toml config file or passing them as keyword arguments.

+Order of precedence: keyword arguments then config file then default values.

+#### `config file`

 A valid `config.toml` might look like this:

 ```toml
 [connection]